bschreck/deep.sh/docs/tutorial_ptk.rst

 ========

 The ``prompt_toolkit`` shell has a registry for handling custom keybindings.
-You may not like the default keybindings in xonsh, or you may want to add a new key binding.
+You may not like the default keybindings in deepsh, or you may want to add a new key binding.

 We'll walk you though how to do this using ``prompt_toolkit`` tools to define keybindings and warn you about potential pitfalls.

-All of the code below can be entered into your `xonshrc <xonshrc.html>`_
+All of the code below can be entered into your `deepshrc <deepshrc.html>`_

 Control characters
 ==================